 How would you pay the mortgage, make the car payment, buy groceries, pay for electricity and water, or handle any of your monthly bills if your paychecks suddenly stopped?

-The SBE Group Disability Income Plan is designed to provide you with a regular monthly income when you are Totally Disabled and unable to work as the result of an injury or sickness.
+The SBE Group Disability Income Insurance is designed to provide you with a regular monthly income when you are Totally Disabled and unable to work as the result of an injury or sickness.

 The U.S. (except LA, MT, NH, OR, SD, VT, WA and territories) and Puerto Rico.

 View the Forms section and download a no–obligation application and brochure containing detailed information and provisions, including features, costs, eligibility, renewability limitations and exclusions.

 This depends on a number of factors including: the disability benefits that you may receive from your employer, the amount of private disability income insurance you may have in force, plus the household income that will continue during your disability.

 Who is eligible for this insurance?

 SBE members under age 65 who are at FULL-TIME WORK (as defined in the brochure) are eligible to request coverage, provided their gross annual income is at least $20,000.00.
 (Student members are not eligible unless working full-time.)